 First and foremost, mental illness is a disease.
 All mental disorders are brain diseases.
 This means the brain is not functioning properly.
 It is a medical condition which disrupts a person’s thinking, mood, ability to relate to others and daily functioning.
 Mental disorders often result in a diminished capacity for coping with ordinary demands of life.

-Mental illness spectrum is vast.
+The mental illness spectrum is vast.
 Did you know there are over 300 different mental health disorders?
-Some of the most common mental disorders include: Mood disorders including depression, bipolar and suicide; Schizophrenia; Anxiety related disorders including PTSD, OCD, and agoraphobia; Attention Deficit Hyperactivity Disorder; Autism and Personality Disorders.
+Some of the most common mental disorders include Mood disorders including depression, bipolar and suicide; Schizophrenia; Anxiety-related disorders including PTSD, OCD, and agoraphobia; Attention Deficit Hyperactivity Disorder; Autism and Personality Disorders.

 One common myth is that Mental illness equates to low intelligence.
 This is simply not true.
 Just because an individual is suffering from some type of mental illness does not mean they are not intelligent.
 In fact, some of the most accomplished people have suffered from mental illness.
 The key is to seek treatment to help manage your condition.

 Often times mental illness has a lifetime membership.
 Most mental disorders last forever.
 There are no “cures” for mental illness.
 No matter what treatment you receive, you will most likely always suffer from the diagnosed condition.
 There may not be an exact solution to mental illness but there are several types of treatment that may make it possible for individuals to live with their condition including medications and therapy.